 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a Key Person can determine their career goals through the career progression.
 For example, they could start out with a role such as Machine Operator, progress to a title such as Technician and then eventually end up with the title General Manager.

 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 28.9% of key people listed customer service on their resume, but soft skills such as dexterity and physical stamina are important as well.
+Out of all the resumes we looked through, 31.7% of Key People listed Customer Service on their resume, but soft skills such as Physical strength and Interpersonal skills are important as well.

 |Rank||Company||Zippia Score||Average Key Person Salary||Average Salary|